santeripuranen/SpydrPick/README.md

 ## Running SpydrPick

 Here are simple running instructions for the prototype version.
-You need a row-major binary data file that contains 32 bit integers, a binary weights file that contains doubles and a binary loci file that contains 32 bit integers.
+You need a column-major binary data file that contains 32 bit integers, a binary weights file that contains doubles and a binary loci file that contains 32 bit integers.

 First, run
 ```